Ask a Student

 - In person and virtual lab experiences

-* Evening and weekend option is available in select markets.
-Visit the locations page to see if available where you live.
+*Available in select markets.
+Visit the locations page to see availability where you live.

 Nursing BSN Clinical FAQs

-As a Chamberlain College of Nursing BSN student, you may have opportunities to experience practice settings that include large and small hospitals, long-term care facilities, community and public-health agencies, faith-based service organizations, independent practices, ambulatory care centers, public health agencies, military services (Army, Navy, and Air Force), Veteran’s Administration Medical Centers, schools, home health environments… anywhere healthcare is delivered.
+As a Chamberlain University BSN student, you may have opportunities to experience practice settings that include large and small hospitals, long-term care facilities, community and public health agencies, faith-based service organizations, independent practices, ambulatory care centers, public health agencies, military services (Army, Navy and Air Force), Veterans Health Administration medical centers, schools, home health environments … most places where healthcare is delivered.

 All BSN nursing students begin their hands-on learning in the SIMCARE CENTER™, located on each campus.
-There, you’ll care for simulated patients dealing with various medical scenarios, including giving birth.
-You receive feedback from instructors, and grow comfortable with your nursing skills in a safe environment.
-Once fundamental skills have been mastered and validated, students begin clinicals.
+There, you’ll care for simulated patients in various medical scenarios, including giving birth.
+You’ll receive feedback from instructors and grow comfortable with your nursing skills in a safe environment.
+Once fundamental skills have been mastered and validated, you’ll begin clinicals.

 Generally, clinicals last for the duration of the clinical course.
 Clinical shifts average six to eight hours, one to two days per week.
-The BS in nursing program has a total of 10 clinical courses.
+The BSN program has a total of 10 clinical courses.

 Clinical BSN nursing classes include NR-328 Pediatric Nursing, NR 326 Mental Health Nursing and NR 442 Community Health Nursing.
 View a full sample BSN curriculum plan.